carlgwilliam/error_explainer/README.md

 import error_explainer
 ```

 That's it!
-The next time you encouter an Python error, an explaination will appear directly below the error in plain English.
+The next time you encounter an Python error, an explanation will appear directly below the error in plain English.

 You can optionally log the error messages encountered by setting `logging` to `yes` in the `config.ini` file.